KaiOverCooked/KaiOverCooked/README.md

 <br/>

 I'm Rifqi, a self-taught developer based in Bandung, West Java, Indonesia.
-I build practical, real-world projects from the ground up — from a personal all-in-one web dashboard to business websites and automation bots — usually with plain HTML, CSS, and JavaScript before reaching for a framework.
+I build practical, real-world projects from the ground up â€” from a personal all-in-one web dashboard to business websites and automation bots â€” usually with plain HTML, CSS, and JavaScript before reaching for a framework.

 I like understanding things at the fundamentals level, and I'm currently expanding into cloud fundamentals and generative AI, integrating AI tools into my own projects along the way.

-**🎯 Open To:**
+**ðŸŽ¯ Open To:**
 - Internship or junior developer opportunities
 - Freelance web development projects
 - Open-source collaboration